samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 whitelist
    vocabulary
       set-value
+      return
    .lambda

       // Inside of this [.lambda] object, we can only invoke [set-value], and no other slots! set-value:x:@.result
          .:foo

-      // Notice, the next line will throw an exception,
+      // Notice, the next line will throw an exception if you remove its "." character,
-      // because [add] is not whitelisted in our above [vocabulary] declaration! add:x:@.result
+      // because [add] is not whitelisted in our above [vocabulary] declaration!
+      .add:x:@.result
          .
             foo:bar
+      return
+         result:success
 ```

 For security reasons the **[whitelist]** invocation's **[.lambda]** object is immutable, and the
 caller _cannot_ access nodes outside of the **[.lambda]** object itself, which prohibits the caller
 to modify, and/or read nodes from outside of its **[whitelist]** invocation.
 In addition a **[whitelist]**
 invocation creates its own result stack object, allowing the **[whitelist]** invocation to return values
 and nodes to the caller using for instance the **[return]** slot.
+If you execute the above Hyperlambda
+you can see how this semantically works by realizing how the above **[.result]** node never has its
+value actually changed, because our invocation to **[set-value]** inside our whitelist invocation yields
+a _"null node-set result"_.

 ### [context]